fusion-jena/unit-ontology-review/ReadMe.md

 The included scripts enable an evaluation of ontologies in the field of measurement units.
 They implement the approach described in a paper currently under review.
-For an general overview please refer to the Structure of files.
+For an general overview please refer to File and Folder Structure.

 # Dependencies